Thursday, October 1, 2015

 Sandy: It was controversial then, it’s mainstream today.
 Now we need to craft a workable successor institution going forward, and that is not at all a simple thing.

-Monika: What should be the main focus of transgender studies these days?
+Monika: What should be the main focus or direction of transgender studies today?

 Sandy: Transgender Studies is whatever transgender scholars do.
 I have no preconceived notion of a direction the field should go.
 From time to time I see trends emerge, and they are invariably exciting to me, and they shift and change.
 That just means the discipline is alive and vital.
 Different scholars will find the focus that empowers them, articulate it, and move on.

-Monika: How has the Internet contributed to the success of the transgender cause?
+Monika: In your view, how has the Internet shaped the progress of the transgender community?

 Sandy: If there is a transgender cause, it’s simply to be able to live our lives in peace.
 Anything that enhances social communication can be an organizing tool toward that end.
 That’s true not only for the trans communities but for any community.
 Online we have discussion groups, resources, things as simple as letting someone who is isolated in a hostile social pocket know there are others out there to talk with.
 Sometimes just knowing you are not alone can be enough.